SteeltoeOSS/Samples/Messaging/src/RabbitMQNet6MicroServArch/ReadMe.md

 ﻿
 ## Basic App Flow:

+##### Prerequisite:
+RabbitMQ should be installed.
+If not then see this link https://medium.com/se.ahmedanwar/rabbitmq-installation-windows-e2072f60afe9

 In this example, we have setup a microservices architecture to understand the flow more easily and there are also some keypoints that I have noticed which I will share.

 There are two microservices